-Previously we have seen how to completely uninstall Pre-Installed Windows Store apps from Windows 8 or later.
-The procedure mentioned in that article is still valid for Universal Apps available in Windows 10 as well.
+We have seen how to completely uninstall Pre-Installed Windows Store apps.
+The procedure mentioned in that article is still valid for Microsoft Store Apps available in Windows 11/10.

-But today, we’re back with another article using the same approach that will show you how to uninstall Universal Apps from a currently logged user account.
+But today, we’re back with another article using the same approach that will show you how to uninstall Microsoft Store Apps from a currently logged user account.
 Like the previously shared article, this method also takes the advantage of Windows PowerShell cmdlets.

-So if you’re looking to disable or uninstall certain apps from your user account in Windows 10, this article will surely help you achieve the aim.
-All you need to have, is the administrative privileges for the user account for which you’re removing apps.
+So if you’re looking to disable or uninstall certain apps from your user account in Windows 11/10, this article will surely help you achieve the aim.
+All you need to have is the administrative privileges for the user account for which you’re removing apps.

 1. Open the administrative Windows PowerShell.